what I learned redesigning my website with an AI coding agent

 So my recommendation is simple: do not just prompt for prettier.
 Build a small design memory.
 Use it to critique.
 Then keep revising until the page is clearer, not merely louder.

-Sources and inspirations: AI in Design 2026, the Craft chapter, Stripe, Katie Dill at Stripe Sessions, Donald Schon’s The Reflective Practitioner, and this Wayback snapshot of the old site.
+Sources and inspirations: AI in Design 2026, the Craft chapter, Stripe, Katie Dill at Stripe Sessions, IKEA PS 2026, the local Wall of Rejection mockup, the Spooder-Man trailer reference, Donald Schon’s The Reflective Practitioner, and this Wayback snapshot of the old site.